Technica-Engineering/vector_blf/README.md

 * Provide getter/setter for AppText::reservedAppText1
 * Provide getter/setter for EnvironmentVariable::objectType (ENV_INTEGER, ENV_DOUBLE, ENV_STRING, ENV_DATA)
 * Provide getter/setter for J1708Message::objectType (J1708_MESSAGE, J1708_VIRTUAL_MSG)
+* Replace CompressedFile with std::fstream.
+Replace UncompressedFile with std::iostream with custom std::streambuf.
+Drop AbstractFile and use std::iostream instead.
+* Make clear that File::write gives the ownership to File.
+The data should not be used afterwards.

 # Test sources